 On these points, TransitMiami couldn’t agree more with Sarnoff.

-Critical to understand, though, is that (as originally written) Resolution #13-00581 would have required the City of Miami to give up control of a handful of important streets in the Historic Overtown / Downtown Miami District.
+Critical to understand, though, is that (in its original form) Resolution #13-00581 would have required the City of Miami to give up control of a handful of important streets in the Historic Overtown / Downtown Miami District.
 In fact, FDOT was actually trying to take more roadway length than it was actually relinquishing.

-Fortunately, FDOT’s desperate grab for Overtown’s historic streets met with a ferocious defense from Commissioner Spence-Jones, demonstrating her thorough understanding of FDOT’s highway history in Overtown.
+Fortunately, FDOT’s desperate grab for Overtown’s historic streets met with a ferocious defense from Commissioner Spence-Jones, demonstrating her thorough understanding of the agency’s highway history in Overtown.

 Read closely — this one’s a classic!